""I spent most of my life doing the

-Looking back, it is both silly and sad to remember the amount of time
+Looking back, it is both silly and sad to remember the amount

-get the other person to see how much she needed me.
+say to get the other person to see how much she needed me.

 Obsessive thinking for me was always about trying to fill the

 hole within.
 I would focus on a person or the outcome of a situation

 as the thing that would fix me.
-Or I would obsess about getting the substance that
+Or I would obsess about getting the

-outcome that I thought I needed.
+person or outcome that I thought I needed.

-The delusion was that once I got the relationship, or the money, or
+The delusion was that once I got the relationship, or the money,

-and whole - that would fix me.
+me happy and whole - that would fix me.

 All codependents have some obsessive tendencies.
 Some of

 about where he/she is going for a drink after work, while eating breakfast;

 the drug addict who starts feeling some panic when the prescription bottle